guckerg/CS295N-F24-GabeGucker/README.md

 # ASP.NET Project

-This project is built with ASP.NET and does [brief description].
+This project is built with ASP.NET showcasing an information website.

 ## Prerequisites